07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Request:
 {
-    orderId:"id number of the order to be cancelled", cancellationReason:"reason of the cancellation of the order" }
+    orderId:"id number of the order to be cancelled", cancellationReason:"reason of the cancellation of the order", warehouse:"name of the warehouse to return the stock" }
 - Parameters :